" I became a butterfly. I grew my wings.

 Criminology & Criminal Justice / Class of 2010

 Welcome to SOU's Program for the Deaf and Hard of Hearing!

 We are here to provide accommodations for a myriad of communication needs...

-- Do you want a university environment where accommodations are supported and integrated into the classroom, extracurricular activities, events on campus, and job opportunities as a student?
+Are you looking for a university environment where accommodations are supported and integrated into the classroom, extracurricular activities, events on campus, and job opportunities as a student?

-- Do you want a university environment that is fully inclusive whether you are deaf, hard of hearing, late-deafened, deaf-blind, or have Usher's Syndrome?
+Are you looking for a university environment that is fully inclusive whether you are deaf, hard of hearing, late-deafened, deaf-blind, or have Usher's Syndrome?

-If you would like more information, please contact Ila Sachs, our Program Coordinator for Deaf and Hard of Hearing Services.
-Ila is a certified interpreter with 20+ years of experience in the post-secondary arena.
+If you would like more information, please contact Edwin Cancel, our Program Coordinator for Deaf and Hard of Hearing Services.

 - Instructor tips for working with Deaf and hard of hearing students & interpreters